MbotixTech/pmbot/README.md

 # pmbot
-This script auto forward message telegram bot
+This script auto forward message in your group telegram bot